shilpagopi/ML/Recap/Activation Functions.md

 # Activation Functions

+### At A Glance
+* Table of activation Functions
+* Solutions to Vanishing Gradient Problem
+---

 | Name | Formula | Derivative | Remarks | Vanishing Gradient Exists | Activation Blowup Exists |
 |--|--|--|--|--|--|
 | Linear | m x z | Constant m | Used for predicting continuous target variables.
 Else, rarely used in neural networks.
 If there is an error in prediction, the changes made by back propagation is constant and not depending on the change in input delta(x) ! constant derivatinve can increase vanishing gradient problems.| Y | Y |